ibm-cloud-docs/account/usage-report.md

 | Used                | `offers.credits.used`             | The credits used in this month |
 | Balance             | `offers.credits.balance`          | The remaining credits in the offer |
 {: class="simple-tab-table"}
-{: caption="Account summary CSV header titles and JSON report fields for offers" caption-side="bottom"}
+{: caption="Table 5.
+Account summary CSV header titles and JSON report fields for offers" caption-side="bottom"}
 {: tab-group="account-summary-0-1"}
 {: #offer-id-0-1}
 {: tab-title="Offers"}